“All” & “None” colorants and Mako

 After opening the Print Preview panel, the process and spot colors are listed.
 Note that the All colorant is not listed with the other spot colors.
 Acrobat and other PDF renderers such as Mako recognize the colorant names All and None and treat them differently, as described above.

-Next, we turn off the process colors and the second spot color.
+Next, we turn off the process colors and leave only the spot color on.
 The graphic is not shown in its color, because when Acrobat displays a single separation in this view, it shows it in grayscale.
-The first spot color remains, and the All colorant is also drawn on the Rot separation.
+The first spot color remains, and the All colorant is also drawn on the PANTONE BLUE 072 C separation.
 This may seem counter-intuitive, as the All colorant is defined only in terms of CMYK.
 However, the PDF spec says All paints on all separations, thus the result you see here.

 This final image shows the effect of showing the Cyan and Yellow plates only.
 When Acrobat displays more than one separation in this view, it shows them in their own color.
 As before, the All colorant is drawn on these separations, and mixes to produce green.